Tylosaurus: Jaws and teeth

 Bardet et al. (2006) classified Tylosaurus species into two morphological groups based on marginal dentition.
-The North American proriger group' includes T. proriger and T. nepaeolicus and is characterized by teeth with smooth or faint facets, less prominent carinae, and a vein-like network of primitive striations extending to near the tip.
+The North American proriger group' includes T. proriger, T. nepaeolicus, and T. kansasensis (and by extension, T. rex) and is characterized by teeth with smooth or faint facets, less prominent carinae, and a vein-like network of primitive striations extending to near the tip.
 The group was originally defined as having slender teeth, but subsequent research has since recognized that slenderness is an ontogenetic trait in T. proriger with robust teeth appearing in adult forms.
-Though not formally classified within a group, the marginal teeth of T. saskatchwanensis shares a comparable morphology with T. proriger.
-The second is the Euro-American ivoensis group' and consists of T. ivoensis, T. gaudryi, and T. pembinensis.
+The second is the Euro-American ivoensis group' and consists of T. ivoensis, T.' gaudryi, and T.' pembinensis.
 Their teeth are robust with prominent carinae with striations on the lingual and occasionally labial sides that do not reach the tooth's tip, and facets on the labial side.
-The facets are gentle in T. pembinensis, while in T. ivoensis they are slightly concave.
+The facets are gentle in T.' pembinensis, while in T. ivoensis they are slightly concave.
 The latter feature is also known as fluting.
-Marginal teeth in T. gaudryi are virtually indistinguishable from those in T. ivoensis.
+Marginal teeth in T.' gaudryi are virtually indistinguishable from those in T. ivoensis.
 T. iembeensis was not placed within either group; no further description is known of its teeth other than having striations and no facets.
 The distinction of an ivoensis group' is contentious.
-Caldwell et al. (2008) argued that T. pembinensis cannot be compared with T. ivoensis as the former's teeth are not fluted, and that T. ivoensis is more allied with the distinctively fluted teeth of Taniwhasaurus.
+Caldwell et al. (2008) argued that T.' pembinensis cannot be compared with T. ivoensis as the former's teeth are not fluted, and that T. ivoensis is more allied with the distinctively fluted teeth of Taniwhasaurus.
 Jiménez-Huidobro and Caldwell (2019) listed the absence of marginal fluting as a diagnostic (taxon-identifying) trait that differentiates Tylosaurus from Taniwhasaurus.

-The pterygoid teeth may have enabled ratchet feeding, in which the upper teeth held prey in place as the lower jaw slides back and forth via a streoptostylic jaw joint.
-The bases of the pterygoid teeth are nearly circular, and each tooth is divided into front and back-facing sides of near-equal surface area via a pair of faint buccal and lingual carinae, except in T. gaudryi, in which the teeth are mediolaterally compressed.
-Carinae are not serrated.
-The anterior surface tends to be either smooth of faintly faceted, while the posterior surface is striated.
+Pterygoid teeth are smaller and more recurved than marginal teeth.
+The bases are nearly circular but divided into a front and back-facing side of near-equal surface area via a pair of faint buccal and lingual cutting edges.
+This is except in T.' gaudryi, where the teeth are compressed at the lingual and labial sides and hold distinct cutting edges at the front and back sides.
+Cutting edges are not serrated in all named species where it is known.
+The typical front-facing side is either smooth of faintly faceted, while the back-facing side is striated.
+Tooth build is robust in at least T. ivoensis.